The impact of employee absenteeism in the workplace

 While some employers are aware of what it actually means, many aren’t.

 It relates to an employees’ unauthorised absences from work.

 Although individual instances of absence from work may not seem like a big deal, it’s been proven to impact the productivity of your staff as well as your bottom line when ignored.

-This article will define absenteeism and the cost to the UK economy, highlight some of its causes and explore some options for reducing it in your workplace.
+This article will define absenteeism and the cost to the economy, highlight some of its causes and explore some options for reducing it in your workplace.

 What is absenteeism?

 The definition of employee absenteeism is when a member of staff is frequently absent from work without a valid reason.